llewellynksj/fuelbot/README.md

 ### Dummy Account:

-For the purposes of project assessment, a dummy account with the below details has been set up with a number of dummy details so that records and insights can be viewed fully without the need to complete a number of entries:
+For the purposes of project assessment a dummy account with the below details has been set up with a cars details, so that records and insights can be viewed fully without the need to complete a number of entries:

 Username: joebloggs